michaelfeurstein/storyboard-language/README.md

 - [AviSynth]: a *script system that allows advanced non-linear editing*

-    Example excerpts of an AviSynth script.
+    Excerpts from an AviSynth script.
 Example Scripts can be found [here](http://avisynth.nl/index.php/Script_examples)

 ```
 AVISource("somevideo.avi")